 -don’t make it easy to find more information about the program

 -don’t make it easy to BUY the program

 -make a lengthy 2 or 3 step sign up for the program or the interest list

 -use a “new” but hard to use plugin to manage affiliates

 New tools.
 Too many pieces.
 Too many steps.
 None of those qualities equal better or higher quality.
 They just mean more headaches for you.
 More reasons for you to throw in the towel early.
 Stop it.

 8. You change your branding midstream.

 Website changes equal detours especially when they happen close to or during your launch.

-Marie Forleo used her very basic Thesis Theme site with a simple design well into building her 7 figure business.
+Marie Forleo used her very basic Thesis Theme site with a simple design well into building her multiple 7-figure business.
 If it’s good enough for her, it’s good enough for me!

 Take a good look in the mirror and ask – do you need a new font, header, logo, color scheme, or whateverrr?